 Excessive projection or bulging of the back of the head can be partially or completely corrected by a bone burring reduction of the outer cortex of the occipital skull bone.
 The amount of reduction will be limited to the thickness of the outer cortex which can be determined by measurements on a plain lateral skull x-ray or using axial 2D CT images or from 3D CT scan images.
 Occipital reduction is done through a horizontal scalp incision usually located directly over the most projecting area or lower down at the nuchal ridges at the bottom of the hairline.
 Some patients prefer a superior approach with an incision at the crown of the head.
 Whether done from a superior or inferior incision back of head skull reduction can be successfully completed.

 Occipital Knob Reduction

 The occipital knob is a central projection of bony overgrowth on the lower end of the occipital bone.
 It is a very distinct and usually round bone thickness that produces a prominent bump or knob at the midline of the nuchal ridges.
 In some patients, its size can be quite striking and really sticks out in the male who shaves his head or has very closely cropped hair.
 It can be completely reduced by a rotary burring of the excess bone through a very small horizontal scalp incision directly over it.

 The nuchal ridges of the occipital run along the bottom of the bone and serve as attachments for some of the neck’s soft tissues.
 (Fascia and muscle) Because they are muscular attachments the bony thickness of the nuchal ridge can become quite prominent and can appear as very distinct horizontal ridges that aesthetically mar an otherwise smooth back of the head contour.
-The nuchal ridges can be flattened by burring done their prominences to a smoother contour that blends better into the bone around them.
+The nuchal ridges can be flattened by burring down their prominences to a smoother contour that blends better into the bone around them.